Rebecca L. Binder

 and national awards.
 In 2001, the American Institute of Architects California Chapter presented Binder with the California "Firm of the Year" award.

 Education

 Binder received her Bachelor of Arts in English literature from the University of Pennsylvania and continued her studies at the University of Exeter, England.
 In 1975 she received her Masters of Architecture degree from University of California, Los Angeles.

 Teaching

-Binder was a professor at the Southern California Institute of Architecture (SCI-Arc) from 1978-1988, teaching Architectural Design and Theory.
+Binder was a professor at the Southern California Institute of Architecture (SCI-Arc) from 1978 to 1988, teaching Architectural Design and Theory.